 McCormack et al. (2009) showed children a similar backwards blocking sequence (AB+, A+) to Sobel et al. (2004): Two objects (A and B) activated the machine together, and then object A activated it alone.
 They compared children’s causal status judgments for object B with a sequence in which a third object, unrelated to the compound set, activated the machine (i.e., AB+, C+).
 The 4-year-olds did not differ in their judgments (although 5-year-olds did).
 This control measure—which we adopt here—is a superior measure of assessing whether children reevaluate their causal judgments.
 Although these studies used different control trials, the critical point of agreement between these investigations is that at some point in development, children have the capacity to backwards blocking reasoning (which is a form of ‘retrospective reevaluation').
 A fundamental question remains, however: How—that is, by what cognitive mechanism—do children engage in this type of reasoning?

 With this possibility in mind, the present study reconsiders children’s backwards blocking capacities in the context of an observation of the Griffiths et al. (2011) data.
-In their third experiment, 4-year-olds were shown two pairs of compound stimuli (A and B, and then A and C) were efficacious.
+In one of their experiments (Experiment 3), 4-year-olds were shown two pairs of compound stimuli (A and B, and then A and C) were efficacious.
 The children they investigated categorized A as efficacious more often than B or C, and less so than ceiling, but not differently from individual objects presented as a single compound (X and Y that together activated the machine).
 In other words, children did not judge the likelihood that object A was efficacious as different from the efficacy of objects X and Y. At question is whether having to reason about more than two objects produced information processing demands that caused children to rely more on associations in their inferences (as all objects were associated with the machine’s activation).

 The presence of such information processing demands affecting children’s inferences might be surprising.
 Cohen et al. (2002) proposed numerous ways information processing demands, such as increased memory and attentional load, could interfere with children’s cognitive processing.
 They key idea is that information processing demands could limit more rational causal inferences in young children, which in turn can cause children to “drop back” to a more associative form of processing (see Cohen & Amsel, 1998; Cohen & Oakes, 1993).
 Similarly, although Sobel and Kirkham (2006) found that 8-month-olds engaged in backwards blocking inferences like preschoolers, 5-month-olds’ inferences on the same measure looked more associative in nature (Sobel & Kirkham, 2007).
-In addition, when infants make inferences about the reliability of others’ information, their judgments appear more associative in nature (Tummeltshammer et al., 2014).
+In addition, when infants make inferences about the reliability of others’ information, their judgments appear best explained by associative reasoning (Sobel et al., 2020; Tummeltshammer et al., 2014).
 As children enter the preschool years, those judgments become more based in rational inferences, although occasionally they will default to certain kinds of associative inferences (Hermes et al., 2018; Luchkina et al., 2020).
 On this point, Sobel et al. (2017; see also Erb & Sobel, 2014) showed that between 4 and 7 years of age, children develop the capacity to form larger hypothesis spaces of the potential causes they might need to hold to engage in more rational inferences.